Off-Narrative-Labs/Tuxedo/README.md

 #[derive(PartialEq, Eq, TypeInfo)]
 /// A Dex Configuration for the Dex that trades tokens 0 and 1 pub struct DexConfig01;
-impl dex::Config for DexConfig {
+impl dex::DexConfig for DexConfig01 {
     type Verifier = OuterVerifier;
     type A = money::Coin<0>;
     type B = money::Coin<1>;